 Congratulations on making a great choice and taking your place at Queen's.
 We've put together some guides to get you ready for the next steps including details about your welcome pack, terms dates and enrolment and registration.

-Applicants for courses in Medicine, Dentistry and Pharmacy will receive instructions regarding completion of an online application for an AccessNI Enhanced Disclosure check.
+Applicants for courses in Medicine, Dentistry and Pharmacy will receive instructions on how to complete an online application for an AccessNI Enhanced Disclosure check.
 Please take care with completion and provide the correct verification of identity, if this is requested, as we will be unable to process your application without this.
-There are tight deadlines and we would ask for your assistance in ensuring that the application is submitted as quickly as possible.
+As there are tight deadlines, please submit the application as quickly as possible.

-Nursing and Midwifery applicants, who have been made offers, should have already returned their AccessNI applications and paid the fee, as advised earlier.
+Nursing and Midwifery applicants, who have been made offers, should have already returned their AccessNI applications and paid the fee.

 Applicants for the above courses should note that a separate criminal record check from any country outside the UK/Republic of Ireland, where you have been resident for one complete year or more, will also be required.

 Please forward photocopies of all previous qualifications to the Admissions and Access Service, Queen’s University...